AEjonanonymous/VES-369-Vortex-Protocol/README.md

 DNA data is perfectly suited for the Vortex Lattice.
 By locking **A, C, G, and T** into the L3 Core, VES-369 achieves a **37.5% reduction** in raw sequence data footprints—saving petabytes of storage for research institutions.

 ### 🛰️ Aerospace & Satellite Telemetry
 Optimized for the NASA/NVIDIA telemetry standard.
 Reduce packet sizes for orbital transmission without the CPU overhead of traditional compression.
+Asymmetric architecture enables low-power satellites to stream vibrated data that is reconstructed instantly in ground-station hardware.

-### 🏦 Financial Data & Ledgering
+### 🏦 Financial Data, Ledgering & High-Frequency Trading (HFT)
 Massive reduction for numerical transaction logs.
 Reclaim 20-25% of database storage costs by vibrating numeric strings into the 5-bit L3 Core.
+In High-Frequency Trading (HFT), the zero-latency hardware decoder enables more market updates per packet and faster trade execution by reducing the compression penalty.

 ---